 For 2026, we have an exciting calendar of events planned that showcase the best of our county.
 Including talks by Suffolk-based authors, visits to unique and unusual heritage attractions, exclusive access to private houses, and engaging activities with experts in their field who call Suffolk home – there is something for everyone.
-Find our more below, including links on how to book your place for one of our events.
+Find out more below, including links on how to book.

 The Lost Houses of Suffolk, a talk by Tom Foakes, Director of the Suffolk Preservation Society, followed by a drinks and canape reception